gizatechxyz/orion/docs/apis/operators/tensor/tensor.ln.md

 data.append(IntegerTrait::new(100_u32, false));
 let extra = Option::<ExtraParams>::None(());
 let tensor = TensorTrait::<i32>::new(sizes.span(), data.span(), extra)
-/// Note that we cannot use the helper tensor since it includes a 0 value
-/// and we cannot take the natural log ln(0) since it's undefined.

 // We can call `ln` function as follows. return tensor.ln();